AnitraRoy/SceneIt/README.md

 # 🎬 SceneIt - Genre-Based Movie Recommender

 SceneIt is a movie recommendation app that helps users discover new movies based on their favorite genres.
-Powered by the TMDb API, it fetches movie data and displays recommendations with posters, genres, and ratings in real time.
+Using data extracted from TMDb API, it fetches movie data and displays recommendations with posters, genres, and ratings in real time.

 ## 🚀 Features